CloudFront with API Gateway authorization headers

 Create an AWS Certificate Manager (ACM) public certificate in the

-then also create the same certificate in the API Gateway region e.g. eu-west-1. -
+us-east-1region (required for CloudFront).
+If your API Gateway is not inus-east-1then also create the same certificate in the API Gateway region e.g. eu-west-1. -

 Create an API Gateway custom domain name (regional) using the created ACM certificate.